tim-band/js-dataentrygrid/README.md

 -   Useful API
 -   Provide undo and redo buttons
 -   Row/Column/Table header click to select
+-   Unfixed headers (so columns can be added and deleted, headers are A,B,C...)

 but lacking:

--   Unfixed headers (so columns can be added and deleted, headers are A,B,C...)
--   'Cut' and 'Copy' sometimes grayed out on Chrome's context menu, because nothing is selected.
+-   Accessibility testing
 -   Touch screen support?

 # API